Overview of the Ironman 70.3 world championship course

 Nemesis Hill, Hurricane

-The first climb starts about three miles into the bike course as the road rises away from the dunes.
-This 1.5-mile steep grade peaks at a summit with a brilliant view of the reservoir and sand dunes in the background and the Hurricane Cliffs ahead to the east
+The first climb starts about four miles into the bike course as the road rises away from the dunes.
+In this Mars-like environment, “Nemesis Hill” is a one-mile steep-grade that climbs 292 feet with grades ranging from 5.5% up to 9%.
+Nemesis peaks out at a summit with a brilliant view of the reservoir and sand dunes in the background, and the Hurricane Cliffs ahead to the east.

 3000 South, Hurricane